Post: What Is a Custom AI Workflow? HR Automation Defined for Make.com Users

 Microsoft’s Work Trend Index data shows knowledge workers spend a significant portion of their time on tasks that do not require their expertise.
 In HR, that time is consumed by exactly the kind of process exceptions that generic templates generate.
 Custom workflows eliminate the exceptions by encoding the rules that prevent them.

-Key Components of a Custom AI Workflow Architecture
+What Are the Key Components of a Custom AI Workflow Architecture?

 Trigger Layer